mikeizbicki/cmc-csci040/project_05_twitter_clone/README.md

 <img src=Strips-front-end-vs-le-back-end-650-finalenglish.jpg />

 **Description:**
-You will create a twitter clone using the flask web framework.
+You will create a twitter clone using the FastAPI web framework and sqlite3.

 **Learning objectives:**

 1. create large Python programs that span multiple files
 1. develop a CRUD (Create Read Update Delete) web app
 1. understand how social media websites work under the hood
-1. integrate the Python, HTML, CSS, Jinja2, and SQL programming languages
+1. integrate the Python, Markdown, HTML, CSS, Jinja2, and SQL programming languages
+1. practice using git

 **Due date:**
 You will live demo your project to me.
-1. Graduating students: Schedule a time before Friday May 9 noon
+1. Graduating students: Schedule a time before Friday May 8 noon

-1. Non-graduating students: During Finals Week (May 12-16)
+1. Non-graduating students: During Finals Week (May 11-15)
     1. You will have to demo your project to me 1-1 over zoom.
     1. I will be on zoom starting at 9AM every day of finals week.
     1. Login whichever day you would like to submit.
     1. I will admit 1 student at a time into the meeting.
-    1. Grading will take ~10 minutes.
+    1. Grading will take 5-15 minutes.
 I will give your grade on the project + grade in the course.
     1. You might have to wait a long time (up to 2-3 hours?) if you wait until Friday.

 ## Grading rubric

 The assignment is worth:
 1. Graduating students: 25 points
-1. Non-graduating students: 40 points
+1. Non-graduating students: 48 points

 There are 25 points of required tasks that you must complete.
-There are 75 points worth of optional tasks that you may choose to complete, so it is possible to earn up to 100/40 points on this assignment.
+There are 75 points worth of optional tasks that you may choose to complete, so it is possible to earn up to 100/48 points on this assignment.

 > **WARNING:**
->
 > If I can hack your webpage using a [SQL injection attack](https://en.wikipedia.org/wiki/SQL_injection),
 > then you will get a -10 point penalty added to your grade.
-> Note that this is a less severe penalty than getting a -10 on the assignment overall like from the login credentials penalty on the reddit assignment.

 > **WARNING:**
+> If I can hack your webpage using an [HTML injection attack](https://www.softwaretestinghelp.com/html-injection-tutorial/),
+> then you will get a -4 point penalty added to your grade.

->
+> **WARNING:**
 > When grading, I will be trying to cause your webpage to get an `Internal Server Error`.
 > If I ever get this error, you won't receive any points for the task that caused the error.

+> **HINT:**
+> I strongly encourage you to complete more tasks than you think you need to.
+> That way you will have a "buffer" in case I am able to break your webpage
+> or I do not award points for some task.

 ### Required Tasks